merlintchoffo/SimpleScanner/README.md

 ## Files

-- **Dockerfile**: Contains the instructions to build a Docker image for the scanner.
+- **Dockerfile**: contains the instructions to build a Docker image for the scanner
-- **run.sh**: The main script that performs the scan.
+- **run.sh**: main script performing the scan
-- **README.md**: This file.
-Provides an overview of the project and usage instructions.
+- **README.md**: provides an overview of the project and usage instructions

 ## Quickstart
 ### Get SimpleScanner